Opinion | China is convinced America is in decline. Biden has a chance to change that.

 The Chinese initially appeared almost cocky in Anchorage, with Yang lecturing his hosts about the United States’ moral and diplomatic shortcomings.
 This message was probably intended to impress the domestic audience back in China about Beijing’s resolve.
 But behind this outward confidence, the Chinese seemed peeved that before the Anchorage meeting Blinken and Defense Secretary Lloyd Austin had traveled to China’s backyard to visit neighboring Japan and South Korea.

 The Biden administration’s emphasis on “the Quad” — the informal U.S. partnership with India, Japan and Australia — has at least modestly bolstered the United States’ position in the region.
-India, in particular, has moved farther and faster than U.S. officials expected.
+India, in particular, has moved further and faster than U.S. officials expected.
 And Japan, though feeling its way under new Prime Minister Yoshihide Suga, remains a committed partner.

 China faces a paradox in Asia: The stronger and more confident it becomes, the more it frightens its neighbors and pushes them toward Washington.
 That’s why the United States’ recent political disarray worries its Asian allies: Against a rising China, they don’t want to bet on a fading superpower.